dicebear/dicebear/apps/docs/pages/understand/how-many-unique-avatars/index.md

   `100` adds the "not rendered" branch as one extra outcome.
 A component with `probability: 0` collapses to a single (always-absent) outcome.
-- **Per-component transforms.** `rotate`, `scale`, and `translate` ranges in the definition are sampled with 4-decimal precision per component reference, so a `[min, max]` range contributes `round((max - min) × 10000) + 1` distinct values.
+- **Per-component transforms.** `rotate`, `scale`, and `translate` ranges in the definition are counted at a grain the eye can still tell apart: whole degrees for `rotate`, whole percent of the component's size for `translate`, and hundredths for `scale`.
+A range with a coarser `step` is counted at that step instead.
+The renderer itself samples these ranges with four decimal places, so the true output space is far larger.
+Those extra values are invisible, so we leave them out.
-- **Color palettes.** Color groups are evaluated jointly: `notEqualTo` strips the picked hex values of the referenced groups (with the renderer's "fall back to full palette when filtering empties" rule), and `contrastTo` reduces to a single, deterministic pick.
+- **Color palettes.** A color group only counts for renderings whose chosen variants reference it.
+A hat color on an avatar without a hat changes nothing, so it adds nothing.
+The `background` group counts for every rendering because the renderer paints it behind the avatar.
+Within one rendering the visible groups are evaluated jointly: `notEqualTo` strips the picked hex values of the referenced groups (with the renderer's "fall back to full palette when filtering empties" rule), and `contrastTo` reduces to a single, deterministic pick.
+Constraints against a hidden group are dropped, since a hidden color with two or more palette entries leaves the visible group its whole palette.
 - **Seed-derived initials.** When a style renders the `initial` or `initials` variable, each output letter ranges over the Unicode `\p{L}` category (about 140,000 distinct uppercased characters), and `initials` emits up to two